PatrickMaiyer/Portapack_Wiki/Flash-Utility.md

 * Step 5: Watch the LEDs blink and wait the 15s
 * Step 6: Double press the knob to turn off the portapack.
 * Step 7: Press the knob to turn on the portapack.
 You should now have the new firmware installed.

+## External apps
+The version of any External Apps must match the version of the currently running firmware.
+If only the main firmware is updated, old external apps in the APPS folder of the SD card will not run.
+See note in Step 1 above.

 # If things go wrong
 Sometimes something goes wrong and you are in a state where the portapack refuses to turn on again.
 You should know that no matter what you do, you can always recover from such situation.
 The portapack has a dfu that can never be deleted / overridden and should be used in this situation: [Update-firmware-troubleshooting](Update-firmware-troubleshooting)